-- 2. The import of mixtures of mercury that do not fall under paragraph 1 and of mercury compounds, for the purpose of reclaiming mercury, shall be prohibited. - 3.
-The import of mercury for use in artisanal and small-scale gold mining and processing shall be prohibited. - 4.
-Where the import of mercury waste is allowed in accordance with this Article, Regulation (EC) No 1013/2006 shall continue to apply in addition to the requirements of this Regulation.
+- (a) the exporting country is a Party to the Convention and the exported mercury is not from primary mercury mining that is prohibited under Article 3(3) and (4) of the Convention; or - (b) the exporting country not being a Party to the Convention has provided certification that the mercury is not from primary mercury mining. - 2.
+The import into Gibraltar of mixtures of mercury that do not fall under paragraph 1 and of mercury compounds, for the purpose of reclaiming mercury, shall be prohibited. - 3.The import into Gibraltar of mercury for use in artisanal and small-scale gold mining and processing shall be prohibited. - 4.
+Where the import into Gibraltar of mercury waste is allowed in accordance with this Article, Regulation (EC) No 1013/2006 shall continue to apply in addition to the requirements of this Regulation.